 With a background in social sciences, specifically in archaeology, Rose was eager to develop her understanding of applied social impact measurement, and evaluation approaches and methods.

-She enrolled in the Centre for Social Impact UWA’s Outcomes Measurement Workshop in mid-2021.
+She enrolled in the CSI UWA’s Outcomes Measurement Workshop in mid-2021.

 “While we are grounded in Indigenous ways of knowing, being, and doing, it is also important for us to explore non-Indigenous approaches and perspectives,” says Rose.